themson/MurDocK/README.md

 ## Known Bugs:

-    Time out on none returning subprocess communicate calls -being addressed with timer
+- Time out on none returning subprocess communicate calls
+	- being addressed with timer

-    Excessive overhead in creation of initializaion buffer object -to be addressed
+- Excessive overhead in creation of initializaion buffer object
+	- to be addressed

 ## Road Map: